-Land & Buildings
+Land & I Buildings

-Buildings existing at 31st July 2014 New buildings Building refurbishments (greater than £20,000) As estimated 3 50 years 10-20 years
+Vehicles Buildings existing at 31 st July 2014 New buildings Building refurbishments (greater than £20,000) As estimated 50 years 10-20 years

-Vehicles g - a - J

-Motor vehicles 5 years
+venicies Motor vehicles 5 years

-Equipmen nt
+Equipme 2

 Computer equipment 3 years

 Furniture & fittings 5 years

 Steinway Pianos 10 years

-^{}As part of the revaluation carried out on 31st July 2014, the estimated useful lives of the existing buildings were reassessed in consultation with the firm of chartered surveyors who had carried out the revaluation.
+As part of the revaluation carried out on 31st July 2014, the estimated useful lives of the existing buildings were reassessed in consultation with the firm of chartered surveyors who had carried out the revaluation.
 Estimates varied from building to building, ranging from a minimum of 10 years to a maximum of 60 years.